Vision & History

 PMC Colleges Becomes Widener University

 By 1972, the PMC Corps of Cadets (about 277 members at the time) was disbanded, and PMC Colleges became Widener College, named after the prominent Widener family of Philadelphia.
 In 1975, Widener College expanded to acquire the Delaware Law School (now known as Widener University Delaware Law School), and one year later incorporated the Wilmington, Delaware campus of Brandywine College.

 In 1979, Widener College became Widener University.

 During the next two decades, Widener University continued to grow with the groundbreaking addition of the Harrisburg campus in 1988 (now known as the Widener University Commonwealth Law School).
 In 2006, Metropolitan Hall (a new state-of-the-art student residence) and the Wellness Center were added to the main campus facilities in Chester.
 In 2011, Widener added Founders Hall, which is now home to the School of Nursing and the Oskin Leadership Institute.
 In 2013, Widener opened Freedom Hall, a new academic building housing communication studies, computer science, and digital media informatics.
-Another new residence hall, named in honor of President James T. Harris III, opened in the fall of 2015, housing 200 students and including space for a living-learning community.
+Another new residence hall opened in the fall of 2015, housing 200 students and including space for a living-learning community.
 In 2016, the university acquired the Taylor Arboretum, a 30-acre reserve of plantings and natural lands located about a mile north of the university in Nether Providence Township

 Today, after nearly 200 years, our core values stand as respectful legacy to our past in preparing young men and women to become citizens of character who can become effective leaders in a global society.